DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Finally, as we converse around System Realized stuff, when he gives us answers and opinions on things?
 We find out why he feels that way.
 We'll be playing around with various stain colors for the deck and he'll choose Redwood.

 "That's interesting.
 What a nice color.
-Wonder why you liked that instead of this brown"
+Wonder why you liked that instead of this brown?"

 "It looks more like something you'd see in a forest.
 Although it's square and obviously man-made, I want my deck to appear as much as possible as part of the forest we live in."